tcarey-dev/8-Bit-Poker-Backend/capstone-development-plan.md

     * `public Result<Game> update(Game)`
     * `public boolean deleteById(int)`
     * `private Result<Game> validate(Game)`
+    * add game init and loop methods here, along with any helper methods
     * we might need methods to get the room, board and list of players from the Game
 * [ ] `ResultType.java`  -- Enum
     * SUCCESS,INVALID,NOT_FOUND